Home » Blogs » What Is The National Pension System?

 Steps to Open an NPS Account

 You can open an National Pension System account either online or offline.
-Let us look at the
+Let us look at the steps involved.

 Offline Method

-To open your National Pension System account offline, you must visit the nearest POP (Point of Presence) and submit the subscriber registration form with all the necessary KYC (Know Your Customer) documents and an initial
+To open your National Pension System account offline, you must visit the nearest POP (Point of Presence) and submit the subscriber registration form with all the necessary KYC (Know Your Customer) documents and an initial contribution amount.

 Online Method